 Skylights also enhance this feeling of being close to nature while adding more natural lighting to the entire room.

 Live plants fill the corners and walls, helping the space feel natural and relaxing.
-You hardly have to set a foot outside to enjoy nature, though current trends suggest that you’ll definitely want to.
+You hardly have to set foot outside to enjoy nature, though current trends suggest that you’ll definitely want to.

 We’re Going Outside

 With people spending more time at home during the pandemic, a comfortable outdoor space became a coveted luxury.
-This trend is continuing as homeowners use their outdoor area for entertaining, eating, or just relaxing.
+This trend is continuing as homeowners use their outdoor areas for entertaining, eating, or just relaxing.

 Outdoor spaces have expanded from your typical patio lounge set to full kitchens and living areas with ovens, refrigerators, and televisions.
 With such a luxurious space, why would anyone feel stuck at home?

 Today’s new homes for sale are loaded with technology.
 All of this tech is often controlled by a single panel, making it easy to adjust settings.
 From this panel, you can control the thermostat, Bluetooth connectivity, and other devices.

 Even security has been enhanced with cameras and video doorbells that allow you to see who is at your door and talk to them when you’re away from home.